With its ancient Old Town, romantic atmosphere and breathtaking coastal views, what’s not to like about Dubrovnik?

 While if Dubrovnik is your main show stopper, five days is ample time to visit its islands and discover neighbouring countries.
 See below for more info.

 How to get to Dubrovnik

-Many international airports in Europe offer flights into Dubrovnik and other Croatian cities such as Zagreb and Split.
+Many European international airports offer flights into Dubrovnik and other cities such as Zagreb and Split.

 Air travel can be expensive so if Dubrovnik is just one stop off on your Croatian holiday, compare flight prices and consider doing your trip in reverse.

-From Dubrovnik airport, there are two main bus companies which run into the city, stopping off at the cable car, Pile Gate for the Old Town, Dubrovnik bus station and the port – which is handy for those travelling onto other parts of Croatia.
+There are two main bus companies which run into the city, stopping off at the cable car, Pile Gate for the Old Town, Dubrovnik bus station and the port – which is handy for all you island hoppers out there.

 The Atlas shuttle bus cost 40 kuna one way or 70 kuna return.
-Uber also operates in Dubrovnik and is cheaper than local cabs.
+Uber also operates in the city and is cheaper than local cabs.